cgreche/open-carom3d-server/README.txt

 ----------------------------------------------------

-Incoming for v0.3.0 - ALPHA:
+Incoming for v0.4.0 - ALPHA:
--Stable match system;
--Most of player commands (/to, /tog, /in, /cover...);
--More server types: Advanced, Expert... etc;
--Guilds (?);
--Preliminary profile system.
+- Everything supported by carom.exe Client?

 ----------------------------------------------------